Gravitons on Nariai Edges: Acknowledgments

 \section{Acknowledgments}

 It is a great pleasure to thank Luca Ciambelli, William Donnelly, Laurent Freidel, Juan Maldacena, and Gabriel Wong for stimulating conversations, and especially Dionysios Anninos, Adam Ball, and Zimo Sun for helpful discussions and comments on the draft.
-AL was supported by the Stanford Science Fellowship and a Simons Investigator Award.
-VL was supported in part by the U.S. Department of Energy grant DE-SC0011941.
+A.L. was supported by NSF Grant PHY-2310429, the Stanford Science Fellowship, and a Simons Investigator Award.
+V.L. was supported in part by the U.S. Department of Energy grant DE-SC0011941.
 This research was also supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.

 \begin{appendix}